jack-margeson/marg.es/content/_index.md

 This site is part portfolio of my work and part blog posts.

-Under the projects tab, you can find many of my past code repositories for both school and personal endeavors alongside write-ups on the project if applicable.
+Under the projects tab, you can find many of my past code repositories for both my past university projects and personal endeavors alongside write-ups on the project if applicable.

 The blog section of this site is dedicated to documenting in-progress reports for ongoing projects, posts about topics that I might find interesting, experiences that I've had recently, or really anything else that comes to mind.